barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 ### Reading data with I2C
 If the master wants to read data from one of its slaves this is done by

-1. The master again sends the slave address on to the bus
+1. The master again sends the slave address onto the bus
-2. The master again sends a register address on to the bus, this time of course the address it wants to read from, e.g. an address that tells us if touch point x is touched right now or not.
+2. The master again sends a register address onto the bus, this time of course the address it wants to read from, e.g. an address that tells us if touch point x is touched right now or not.
 3. The slave will respond with the content of the register, which the master has